 Viruses can be introduced into computers via emails that contain harmful attachments or links.
 Don’t click on embedded attachments or links within emails unless you know the email has been sent from a reliable source like the Trustee or

 When browsing the Web, only visit sites that you know and trust.
 Take particular care when clicking on search results and links, and when entering the website address (known as a URL).
 Cyber criminals often register website addresses that are similar to genuine ones in the hope of catching people out.

 We'll never ask you to download anti-virus software from our pensions websites.

 For more information, visit www.lloydsbank.com/help-guidance/security/what-can-you-do.asp

-The Pensions Regulator, Financial Conduct Authority and HMRC are warning against pension offers that claim to be able to provide loans or release tax free cash from your pension fund before you reach age 55.
+The Pensions Regulator, Financial Conduct Authority (FCA) and HM Revenue & Customs (HMRC) are warning against pension offers that claim to be able to provide loans or release tax free cash from your pension fund before you reach age 55.

 The authorities have recently detected an increase in bogus schemes and are urging people not to be taken in by website promotions, cold calls or adverts encouraging you to transfer existing pension rights to a new arrangement in order to access a cash payment or loan.
 Such schemes usually work by transferring your pension fund into risky or opaque investment structures, often based overseas, with no guarantee that you'll get your money back if something goes wrong.